Call for Abstract

 - Track 5-5G-Protein-Coupled Receptors, pancreatic islets, and diabetes

-The goal of research in signal transduction is to identify the functions of various signaling pathways in physiological and pathological states.
+The aim of research in signal transduction is to identify the functions of various signaling pathways in physiological and pathological states.
 Traditional techniques using biochemical, genetic or cell biological approaches have made crucial grants to our understanding of cellular signaling.
-However, the single-gene approach does not take into account the full complexity of cell signaling.
+Despite, the single-gene approach does not take into account the full complexity of cell signaling.
 With the connections of omics techniques, huge progress has been made in understanding signaling networks.
-Advanced approach of cell signaling includes protein profiling and phosphorylation profiling and in this section also has molecular profiling which includes genomics proteomics and post translation modifications.
-By the process of cell signaling pathways, HIV may be cured.

 - Track 6-1Protein profiling and phosphorylation profiling